ezzzinne/firstTypescriptCode/README.md

 - Stores a list of persons in an array.
 - Implements a `filterPersons` function to filter persons based on given criteria.
 - Provides a `logPerson` function to print person details in a readable format.

+## Example Output in Code
+The script filters and logs users and admins of age 23.

+Expected output:

+Users of age 23:
+ &nbsp;- Kate Müller, 23, Astronaut
+ &nbsp;- Wilson, 23, Ball

+Admins of age 23:
+ &nbsp;- Agent Smith, 23, Anti-virus engineer